 Lilacs are hardy plants.
 They seem to grow like weeds, so I was surprised when particular sections of the hedge failed to thrive.
 Most of the hedge was fine, but a couple of sections totalling 75 yards had lilacs that grew slowly for a few years, then failed and died.
 Eventually, after years of struggling, all lilac bushes in these weak areas were dead, and the symptoms were always the same.
 Reasonable spring growth occurred, but then a weakening and yellowing of leaves as July rolled around.
 Despite lots of water during dry times of the year, these plants typically died over winter.

 Over the years I’d applied a weak solution of water soluble fertilizer to my lilacs as I irrigated them, and I figured this was enough to bring nutrient levels up if there had been any deficiencies.
-But having exhausted all my options for dealing with these weak and dying lilacs, I did a soil nutrient test.
+But having exhausted all my options for dealing with these weak and dying lilacs, I did a soil macro nutrient test.
 I should have done this earlier because nutrients were low, though not much different between the healthy and poor sections of hedge.

 Potassium registered especially low in the soil tests, and phosphorus wasn’t anything to brag about, either.
-That’s why I started applying 6-24-24 granular fertilizer by hand in spring, and another in the fall.
+That’s why I started applying 6-24-24 granular fertilizer by hand in spring, and another application in the fall.
 The difference was noticeable, but the die-back continued.
 Good growth in spring was always followed by weakening and yellowing over the summer.
 Weak bushes would begin dropping leaves in early September while most other sections in my lilac hedge grew big and green and vibrantly.

 It’s sometimes difficult to decide when to stop trying to solve a problem, but I knew I wasn’t ready to give up yet.
 Birgit suggested another soil sample for micronutrient testing, but this test would be different.
-One sample was from a thriving part of the hedge and another from the failing part.
+One sample was from a thriving part of the hedge and another from a failing part.
 The crazy thing is, results of the two samples looked pretty much the same.
 Manganese was much higher now than it was the last time (because of the granular and foliar manganese I’d added), but the two samples were disappointingly similar.
 The poor areas of lilac actually had a couple of better nutrient levels than the thriving parts of the hedge.
 One thing was different, however, one small thing.

 Iron was a little lower in the poor section than the thriving areas.
-Not much, but it did show up as a yellow alert on the soil test results graph.
-That’s what you can see here.
+Not much lower, but it did show up as a yellow alert on the soil test results graph.
+That’s what you can see below.
 But then again, so did other elements.
 Just the same, iron was really the only straw I had to grasp since it was the only small difference between the thriving lilacs and dying ones.
 Birgit recommended a lawn fertilizer with extra iron, normally meant for making grass greener.
 I wasn’t interested in greening things, the fertilizer was just a handy source of iron.
 Would it be enough?
 I just wanted lilacs that grew like they were supposed to.
 I spread, waited and watched my lilacs this past growing season.